Coronavirus update - updated 10th August, reviewed 10th August

 While our telephone lines remain open, with the majority of staff having to work from home you may find it more difficult to get through than normal.
 Please use alternative contact methods, for example My Coastline or email via firstname.lastname@example.org, as our staff can reply to these more easily.

-Anyone who has the following symptoms to isolate themselves at home for seven days:
+Anyone who has the following symptoms must isolate themselves at home for at least ten days:

 - high temperature